 I have never checked Master T’s phone, and he has never checked mine.
 We never check each other’s phones, nor do we check any accounts of each other.
 We have one file which contains all our passwords, which makes it very easy to ‘snoop’ in each other’s accounts, but neither of us will ever do it, because we trust each other completely, and tell each other everything.

-I am a very open person (otherwise I would probably not have started this sex blog ten years ago), but as the years progress, I more and more see that despite being an open person, I am also quite a private person .
+I am a very open person (otherwise I would probably not have started this blog ten years ago), but as the years progress, I more and more see that despite being an open person, I am also quite a private person .
 I think just like with many other things in life, it all boils down to choice.
-It’s my choice how much I reveal to who, and the fact that I am a sex blogger, doesn’t mean my entire life should be thrown open for everyone to know what is going on in it.
+It’s my choice how much I reveal to who, and the fact that I am an intimate lifestyle blogger, doesn’t mean my entire life should be thrown open for everyone to know what is going on in it.
 I value my privacy, and what I share, will always be my choice.

 Image by ErikaWittlieb from Pixabay